FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 #### Step 7: Adding CSS

 To style your plugin content directly in the JavaScript code, you can use the .css() method.
-This allows you to dynamically apply styles to elements without needing an external stylesheet.
+This lets you dynamically apply styles to elements without needing an external stylesheet.

 Here's an example of applying styles using the .css() method in your plugin: